 To find the best banks in Louisiana, SmartAsset experts first rounded up the top 15 banks by number of branches in the state.
 This ensures customers can have easier access to their banks.
 Then we dived into each bank’s offerings, including accounts, fees, rate structures and more.
 This information helped determine the best bank accounts for Louisianans, as well.

-Best National Bank & Best Customer Service: Chase Bank
+Best National Bank With Branches in Louisiana & Best Customer Service: Chase Bank